THE PROGRAM THAT BEGAN INTERNATIONAL ADOPTION FOR CHILDREN’S HOME AND LSS

 Children in South Korea are cared for in foster homes until the adoption is completed.
 Respected child welfare agencies run the foster care system, which usually involves one-on-one foster care.
 In some cases, there may be more than one child in a foster home.
 Foster mothers are all full-time providers who receive training, support and medical care from the Korean child welfare agency.
 In turn, these foster mothers provide care, love and protection for the children in a family environment.
 Foster fathers and adult children are often active in the care of the children as well.

 Like most international adoption programs, South Korea has its own unique eligibility requirements for adoptive parents.
 Applicants must be heterosexual couples married at least three years.
 Applicants must be between the ages of 25-45 at time of home study approval.
-There is an age exception, allowing applicants to be up to 50 years of age at the time of home study approval if one of these conditions are met: the applicants have previously adopted from South Korea, at least one parent is an adoptee (from Korea or elsewhere) or if both applicants are of Korean heritage.
+There is an age exception, allowing applicants to be up to 50 years of age at the time of home study approval if one of these conditions are met: the applicants have previously adopted from South Korea, at least one parent is a Korean adoptee or if both applicants are of Korean heritage.
+Families cannot have more than four children already in the home.
 All applicants should be free of serious physical or mental illness, and criminal history.

 Please contact us to discuss your individual eligibility.